brunoamancio/smith-agents/README.md

 # Smith Agents

 This repository hosts the dockerized "echo" and "codex" agent services used by the Smith IDE plugin.
-Clone it on its own (or consume it via the Smith repo) to run the agents locally with Docker Compose.
+Clone it on its own to run the agents locally with Docker Compose.

 ## Prerequisites